Jose-MPM/Notes/Courses/English Vi/English VI.md

 		- Plants must have light
 	- Strong Recommendation

-* Mustn't=Prohibition vs Don't haveto
+* Mustn't=Prohibition vs Don't have to = There is no obligation
 	* mustn't: It's prohibited, It's not allowed, it's important that you dont do somethign. **USED TO SHOW A Neg obligation**
 		- U mustn't smoke in the house
 		- You mustn't tell albert = Do NOT tell albert, Yor r not allowed to tell.
-	* don't have to: There is no obligation: You r not required to do something especially if you dont want to **USED TO show that something is not an obligation**
+	* don't have to: *There is no obligation*: You r not required to do something especially if you dont want to **USED TO show that something is not an obligation**
 		- You dont have to tell Efra = U can tell Efra if you want to but it's not necessary.
 		- Ken and Lis don't have to leard english
 		- Susy doesn't have to clean her desk today